Saralbansal/Harvestify/README.md

 # HARVESTIFY
-#### A simple ML and DL based website which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.
+#### A simple ML and DL based model which recommends the best crop to grow, fertilizers to use and the diseases caught by your crops.

 ## MOTIVATION
 - Farming is one of the major sectors that influences a country’s economic growth.